Staphaseptic Was a Lifesaver

 A few years ago, my son often played outside during the summer.
 And with playing outside came bug bites.
 He would have bites, especially mosquito bites, all over his legs.
 This would lead to scratching, and the scratching would lead to infection.

 I would try some of the over-the-counter antibiotic gels or creams along with hydrocortisone, but these products only seemed to keep the infection barely at bay.
 We would sometimes still need to see the doctor and get a stronger ointment or even an oral antibiotic.

 One day, while browsing the shelves of my local drugstore, I found a product called Staphaseptic.
 I picked up a bottle to bring home and try the next time my son got a round of bug bites.

 The results were very pleasing.
-The bites did not get infected and the ointment had a pain reliever that also helped to keep down the temptation to scratch and pick at the bites.
+The bites did not get infected, and the ointment had a pain reliever that helped keep the temptation to scratch and pick at the bites.